Stamp Duty Tax Calculator 2025

 What is stamp duty?

-The rates, which are payable only on the portion of a property price that falls within each band, were updated in the mini budget on 23 September 2022 (valid until 31 March 2025) and are set out below.
+The rates, which are payable only on the portion of a property price that falls within each band, were updated from the 1 April 2025 and are set out below.

 How much is stamp duty?